synapsecns/sanguine/docs/bridge/docs/04-Routers/CCTP/index.md

 ## Behavior

-CCTP Relayer polls for new transactions and state updates from CCTP contracts on-chain, to store in an off-chain database.
+CCTP Relayers poll for new transactions and state updates from CCTP contracts on-chain, to store in an off-chain database.

 Attestations from the [Circle API](https://developers.circle.com/stablecoin/reference) are submitted to the destination contract, and marked `Complete` when a transaction receipt is received.